QuEraComputing/Bloqade.jl/README.md

 ### What About Bloqade.jl?

-Bloqade.jl will not go away any time soon because of Bloqade Python's existence.
+Bloqade.jl will not go away any time soon because of Bloqade for Python's existence.
 In fact, plans are underway to allow Bloqade.jl to become a high-performance emulator that the Python version of Bloqade can interface to, giving you unparalleled emulation power to test your ideas on top of a syntax designed to make designing programs for neutral atom hardware easier than ever.

 ## Citation